yjs/yjs/README.md

 * .. arbitrary complex data types
 * .. offline editing: Only relevant changes are propagated on rejoin (unimplemented)
 * ..
 AnyUndo: Undo *any* action that was executed in constant time (unimplemented)
 * ..
 Intention Preservation: When working on Text, the intention of your changes are preserved.
 This is particularily important when working offline.
-Every type has some notion on how we define Intention Preservation on it.
+Every type has a notion on how we define Intention Preservation on it.

 ## Use it!
-You find a tutorial, examples, and documentation on the [website](http://y-js).
+You can find a tutorial, and examples on the [website](http://y-js.org).
+Furthermore, the [github wiki](https://github.com/y-js/yjs/wiki) offers more information about how you can use Yjs in your application.

 Either clone this git repository, install it with [bower](http://bower.io/), or install it with [npm](https://www.npmjs.org/package/yjs).